wkolowski/Type-Theory-Wishlist/README.md

 If we now define the type of non-empty lists as

 ```
-nel (A : Type) : Type := [cons of A * list A]
+nel (A : Type) : Type := [cons of (hd : A, tl : list A]
 ```

-we know that it's a subtype of `list` (`nel <: list a`), but for free we also get that
+we know that it's a subtype of `list` (i.e. `nel A <: list A`), but for free we also get that

 ```
 cons : (hd : A, tl : list A) -> nel A
 ```

-This is again super useful, because the entire cottage industry of definitions of non-empty list suddenly disappears.
+This is again super useful, because the entire cottage industry of defining non-empty lists suddenly disappears.
 The above definition is probably closest to the definition `nel A = A * list A`, but we don't need to repeat all the definitions, because we can reuse some list functions.